nestjs-mod/nestjs-mod-fullstack/steps/2024-10-06/en.md

 **Filter for module errors**

-To convert module errors to an `Http' error, create a 'WebhookExceptionsFilter'.
+To convert module errors to an `Http` error, create a `WebhookExceptionsFilter`.

 Creating a file _libs/feature/webhook/src/lib/webhook.filter.ts_